 - Obtaining the drug from alternate sources.

 - Neglecting financial or personal responsibilities in order to use.

-- Using it in combination with other drugs.
+- Using methadone in combination with other drugs.

-- Taking methadone via other methods, such as injecting it.
+- Taking methadone via other methods, such as by injecting it.

 If any of these signs sound familiar, you likely need help, and there’s no reason why you cannot seek help to get well.
 While recovery is a lifelong process, the longer you stay clean, the easier it is to remain clean.

-If you’re ready to get clean from methadone addiction, give us a call today at for more information.
+American Addiction Centers (AAC) is a leading provider of addiction treatment programs and has trusted rehab facilities across the country.
+To find an addiction treatment center near you, visit our treatment directory.
+If you’re ready to get clean from methadone addiction, give us a call today free at for more information.